 Fortune cookies are iconic snacks from the Asian culture.
 They are crunchy and every piece has a surprise fortune inside.
-You might be wondering about its history or about a few informational tidbits.
-Here is a list of amazing and fun facts about fortune cookies.
+You might wonder about its history or about a few informational tidbits.
+Here is a list of amazing fortune cookies fun facts.
 You can use these as they are excellent conversation starters.
 It also doesn’t hurt to know more about these cookies.

 Fortune cookies come from Japan and not China

 Contrary to popular belief, fortune cookies actually came from Japan.
 There are numerous historical records and evidence that indicate these cookies were invented in Japan.
 As a matter of fact, there are no files that say they came from China.
 It is only in the modern times that these cookies made its way to different Asian countries, hence the misconception.

 The original fortune cookies were also constructed differently from the modern ones.
 The old fortune cookies were made of sesame oil.
 They were browner and bigger than the modern version.
 Additionally, they were served with orange wedges in order to have a varied flavor.
 Lastly, the fortune was pinched at the exterior of the cookies.
 This was to prevent people from accidentally eating the paper.